elf4j/elf4j-provider/README.md

 workflow.
 The application would just "fire and forget" the logging events, and continue its main business flow without further blocking.

-Some logging information has to be gathered by the main application thread, synchronously to the business workflow.
-For example, caller thread and detail information such as method name, line number, or file name are performance-wise expensive to retrieve, yet unavailable for a different/asynchronous thread to look up.
+Some logging information has to be gathered by the main application thread, though, synchronously to the business workflow.
+For example, caller thread and code detail information such as method name, line number, or file name are performance-wise expensive to retrieve, yet unavailable for a different/asynchronous thread to look up.
 The elf4j-engine takes measures to minimize the synchronous portion of the logging work before handing off the rest to an asynchronous process.
-Nevertheless, it helps if the client application can do without performance-sensitive log information in the first place; e.g. the default log pattern configuration does not include caller detail and thread information.
+Nevertheless, it helps if the client application can do without performance-sensitive information in the first place; the default log pattern configuration does not include caller code detail and thread information.

 Once the required information is gathered, the rest of the logging process (data processing and output) is asynchronous.
 As long as the work queue hosting the asynchronous logging tasks (a.k.a. the asynchronous buffer) is not full, asynchronous logging has little performance impact to the main application.
-However, when the buffer is full (a.k.a. buffer overload), asynchronous logging may delay the main workflow more severely than its synchronous counterpart because not only it has to block while awaiting available buffer capacity but also the extra cost of facilitating asynchronous communications will now add to that of the main workflow.
-By contrast, synchronous logging without buffer will always delay the main workflow with every transaction, albeit having no additional cost for asynchrony.
+However, when the buffer is full (a.k.a. buffer overload), asynchronous logging may delay the main workflow more severely than its synchronous counterpart because not only it has to block while awaiting available buffer capacity, but also the extra cost of facilitating asynchronous communications will now add to that of the main workflow.
+By contrast, synchronous logging without buffer will always delay the main workflow per each transaction, albeit having no additional cost for asynchrony.

+Buffering may also help a conceptually synchronous pipeline by providing some "batch effect", e.g. flushing data bytes to an output stream in larger batches often outperforms more-frequent and smaller-sized flushes.
 To take the desired advantage of asynchronous logging, buffer overload should be minimized.
-Buffering may also help a conceptually synchronous pipeline by providing some "batch effect", e.g. flushing data bytes to an output stream in larger batches often outperforms frequent and smaller-sized flushes.
-Since in reality the buffer capacity is always limited, it is important to set up the capacity to maximize the logging process throughput and minimize buffer overloads.
+Since in reality the buffer capacity is always limited, it is important to set the proper capacity to maximize the log processing throughput and minimize buffer overloads.

 The elf4j-engine has two buffers.
-A front buffer that, on the one end, takes in log entries/events from the main application process and, on the other end, hands off the logging tasks to a single log processing thread.
+There is a front buffer that, on the one end, takes in log entries/events from the main application process and, on the other end, hands off the logging tasks to a single log processing thread.
 The single thread ensures chronological order across all log events, although, the processing of each single log event can be multithreaded.
-In case of multiple writers, they can fan-out to process the same log event in parallel; however, they need to coordinate and await the completion of all writer threads for the same log event before converging back to the single thread and moving on to process the next.
+In case of multiple writers, they can fan-out to process the same log event in parallel; however, they need to coordinate and await the completion of all writer threads to process the same log event before converging back to the single thread and moving on to processing the next.
 There is also a back buffer that, on the one end, takes in the data bytes from the log processing thread and, on the other end, flushes to the target standard out stream in batches (i.e. providing the batch effect).

 The default front buffer capacity is 262,144 log entries/events (hydrated in-memory objects); the default back buffer capacity is 256 log events (in bytes).
-If those do not fit the host environment, one way to adjust the capacities is to first set the front buffer to the capacity the host environment can afford/budget for logging (this can be the larger/dominant capacity of the two); then start to test and adjust the back buffer capacity to optimize the overall throughput of the system.
-It usually does not take a large back buffer to batch the bytes flushed to the out stream, given the throughput limit of the logging thread.
-It is also possible to set both buffer capacities to zero (0); this would simulate a synchronous logging, whose throughput may be a useful reference.
+If those do not fit the host environment, one way to adjust the capacities is to first set the front buffer capacity to what the host environment can afford/budget for logging (this can be the larger/dominant capacity of the two); then start to test and adjust the back buffer capacity to optimize the overall throughput of the system.
+It usually does not take a large back buffer to properly batch the out stream bytes, with the throughput limit of the logging thread.
+It is also possible to set both buffer capacities to zero (0); this would simulate the synchronous logging, whose throughput may be a useful reference.
 To some extent, "performance is a choice".

 Note that more down-line flushes may happen than what the back buffer is configured for, depending on the actual channel and destination (e.g. the stdout console stream may flush on every line of text, and stderr may flush on every